 PAT: After Rachel found that website, we started calling around asking people about this.
 And one of the first people we talked to is this guy.
 His name is Brandon Gambel.

-BRANDON: First day on the job, I got on like a nice white shirt, it’s short sleeve and a tie.
+BRANDON GAMBEL: First day on the job, I got on, like, a nice white shirt, it’s short sleeves and a tie.

-PAT: And on this first day, his two supervisors, they took him aside into an office and told him about this thing called the Larry P rule.
+PAT: And on his first day, his two supervisors, they took him aside into an office and told him about this thing called the Larry P. rule.

-BRANDON: Yes they are. (laughing).
-Yeah, they are.
+BRANDON GAMBEL: Yes they are. [laughs] Yeah, they are.
 And then they kind of look to me like, “Well, what do you think?”
-It put us in an awkward--like up until that moment they’re my supervisor.
+It, like, put us in an awkward -- like up until that moment they’re my supervisor.
 Now they’re at a loss as to what to do and to talk about.

-PAT: Eventually he says, they pull out a big three-ring binder, opened it to a section in the middle.
+PAT: Eventually he says, they pulled out a big three-ring binder, opened it to a section in the middle.